mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 - **breakpointData**

-This Widget obtains `BreakpointData` base on following rules:
+This Widget obtains `BreakpointData` based on following rules:

 1. `breakpointData` param that is passed to constructor.
 2. If `breakpointData` param is null(no param is passed to constructor), It will obtain `breakpointData` from nearest `Breakpoint` (InheritedWidget) in widget tree.